auth0/docs/php-tutorial.md

 ### 5. Accessing user information

-Once the user successfully authenticated to the application, you can retrieve his profile:
+Once the user is successfully authenticated with the application, you can retrieve his profile:

     $userProfile = $auth0->getUserInfo();

 The user profile is normalized regardless of where the user came from.
-We will always include these: `user_id`, `name`, `email`, `nickname` and `picture`.
-For more information about the user profile [read this](user-profile).
+We will always include these: `user_id`, `name`, `email`, `nickname`, and `picture`.
+For more information about the user profile, see [this article](user-profile).

 **Congratulations!**

 ----

-### More information...
+### More information

 #### Download the sample